 The bodies of vehicles are prone to damages like scratches, abrasions and paint chipping during their day to day operational life.
 This phenomenon causes the lustre and gloss of the paint coating on the outer body of the vehicle to get damaged.
 Gloss-less paints hamper the look of the exterior body of a vehicle.
-The gloss value of the paint applied on a vehicle can be measured by the amount of light reflected back when it is directed towards the part in a particular angle.
-We in our state-of-the-art laboratory offer testing services to determine the gloss value of the paint coating applied over the components of vehicles
+The gloss value of the paint applied on a vehicle can be measured by the amount of light reflected back when it is directed towards a given part in a particular angle.
+We in our state-of-the-art laboratory offer testing services to determine the gloss value of the paint coating applied over the components of vehicles.

 An automobile in parked state or during operation, is always prone to scratches.
 Scratches can be caused by little things like, rubbing of small pebbles, sand or dirt against the body of vehicle.
 For vehicle manufacturers it becomes highly significant to ensure that the paint or the protective coating being applied over the components of the vehicle are able to resist these marks to some extent.
 In our state of the art laboratory facility we are equipped with instruments to determine the quality of the protective film against scratch resistance.
 We simulate an environment in which vulnerable components are subjected to scuffing and scratches, this helps identify the degree of utility, protective layers being used as serving.